 3. Be Spicy Vanilla

 Being too clever in your wording can create problems, misunderstandings and repel.
 Just because you know the joke, double entendre or reference to your favourite 80’s band, don’t count on anyone else understanding it.
-The tricky part is, you don’t want it to be too simple and end up lost in the competitive white noise that could distract your potential clients.
+The tricky part is, you don’t want it to be too simple and end up lost in the competitive white noise that could distract your clients.
 Your objective is to find the words that connect with your audience and make it easy for them to spread the word about you.
 If you are already running a business, make sure you truly understand what they want.

 4. Question it